vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 1. Power off the box with `vagrant halt` and turn it back on with `vagrant up`.
 1. Suspend the box's state in memory with `vagrant suspend` and bring it right back with `vagrant resume`.
 1. Reapply provisioning to a running box with `vagrant provision`.
-1. Start modifying and adding local files to fit your needs.
-Take a look at [Auto Site Setup](https://github.com/10up/varying-vagrant-vagrants/wiki/Auto-site-Setup) for tips on adding new projects.

-### Need Help?
+## Need Help?

-* Let us have it!
-Don't hesitate to open a new issue on GitHub if you run into trouble or have any tips that we need to know.
+* Open a new [Issue](https://github.com/vDevices/Vagrant-UbuntuDesktop/issues) on GitHub if you run into trouble or have any suggestions.
-* There is a [Mailing list](https://groups.google.com/forum/#!forum/wordpress-and-vagrant) for any topic related to WordPress and Vagrant that is a great place to get started.
+* Vagrant has a [Mailing List](https://groups.google.com/forum/#!forum/vagrant-up) for any topic related to Vagrant (that is a great place to get started).

+## Credits

+A HUGE `Thank You` is in order to:

+* [Portal Stack: Vagrant + VirtualBox + Ubuntu for linux development](http://portalstack.blogspot.com/2013/11/vagrant-virtualbox-ubuntu-for-linux.html) | By [Mike Kunze](https://github.com/mikekunze?tab=repositories) (for planting the seeds for this idea); and
+* The trailblazers at the successful [Varying Vagrant Vagrants](https://github.com/10up/varying-vagrant-vagrants)